cado-security/cado-api-examples/README.md

 git clone https://github.com/cado-security/cado-api-examples.git
 ```

+3. Make sure you have python3 installed

-3. Edit `the examples/config.py` file to fit to your platform:
+4. Edit `the examples/config.py` file to fit to your platform:
 ```python
 PLATFORM_IP = '127.0.0.1'                   # Change to the ip of the platform
 API_URL = f'http://{PLATFORM_IP}:5000'      # Don't edit this value